celo-org/docs/docs/developer/evm-tools.md

 ---
 title: Celo EVM Compatible Tooling
-description: Overview of Celo EVM compatible tools and the value they provide to developers.
+description: Overview of Celo EVM-compatible tools and the value they provide to developers.
 ---

 # Developer Tools